pgxn/rfcs/text/0005-release-certification.md

 The steps to publish a signed release on PGXN would be:

-1. User updates the version in the `META.json` as appropriate for the release, then bundles the `META.json` file and all required and recommended source code and documentation files into a zip archive file.
+1. User updates the version and any other necessary fields in the `META.json` as appropriate for the release, then bundles the `META.json` file and all required and recommended source code and documentation files into a zip archive file.
 From a Git repository, for example:

     ```sh
     git archive --format zip --prefix=pair-0.1.7/ -o pair-0.1.7.zip HEAD